Cap badge: Royal Air Force

 Metallic version of cap badge of RAF other ranks, worn on a beret.
 This version is also worn by cadets in the Royal Air Force Section of the Combined Cadet Force.

 Canadian Armed Forces

 The Canadian Armed Forces utilize a variety of metal and cloth cap badges on their headdress, and many follow British traditions for additions such as cloth behind and blackened metal badges for rifle regiments.
 Distinct cap badges identify members' personnel branch or, in the case of infantry and armoured soldiers, regimental affiliation.
-Some units further differentiate non-commissioned members from officers by cap badge material (for example, artillery officers wear gold-wire embroidered cloth instead of brass, Lord Strathcona's Horse officers wear silver rather than brass).
+Some units further differentiate non-commissioned members from officers by cap badge material (for example, artillery officers wear gold-wire embroidered cloth instead of brass, while Lord Strathcona's Horse officers wear silver rather than brass).